 - if you have been notified of a breach by another entity;

 - if notification would be inconsistent with Commonwealth secrecy laws; or

-- where the Commissioner declares that notification does not have to be given.
+- where the OAIC declares that notification does not have to be given.

 Depending on the nature of the breach and the harm, we will also consider informing other third parties such as the police or other regulators or professional bodies.